This post may contain affiliate links.

 So, for instance, chillies (hot peppers) are $30+ per Kg, but not many people sit down to a serving of steamed chillies.
 (Although Ema Datshi (chilli cheese) is a great recipe to use up a lot of excess chillies).

-However, if you grow chillies or hot peppers, you can make your own hot sauce, chilli powder, chili oil, or chili flakes, they’re a great food to make a boring diet more interesting and they’re packed with vitamin C.
+However, if you grow chillies or hot peppers, you can make your own hot sauce, chilli powder, chilli oil, or chilli flakes, they’re a great food to make a boring diet more interesting, and they’re packed with vitamin C.

-If you have a tropical climate, like ours, chillies grow year round and one plant lasts years (they grow as perennials).
-In colder climates you can bring a chilli plant indoors through winter and get a head start on chili production when the weather warms up.
+If you have a tropical climate, like ours, chillies grow year-round and one plant lasts years (they grow as perennials).
+In colder climates you can bring a chilli plant indoors through winter and get a head start on chilli production when the weather warms up.

 So for me, as a lover of hot (spicy) food, it’s very worth growing chillies and they do save me money.
 My first chilli plants I grew from the seeds of a store-bought pepper, so they cost me nothing to grow.
 You can plant them in the ground or in pots.
 Give them water and some fertiliser occasionally and they should grow well.
 We have a post on other plants you can grow from store bought fruits and vegetables.